 - Understand if you will be successful in the role

-- Demonstrate our values and culture and ensure you will help uphold these things
+- Demonstrate our values and ensure you will help uphold our values

 How the interview will usually go:

 - Before the interview, I will read your application and the feedback from other team members’ interviews.
 I want to learn what you’re looking for in your next role and decide what areas we should discuss.